javipalanca/simfleet/docs/develop.rst

             def pick_up_passenger(self, passenger_id, origin, dest)

-Let's present each one of them.
+The definition and purpose of each of them is now introduced:

 * :func:`send_proposal`

-    This helper function simplifies the composition and sending of a message to a passenger with a proposal.
-It sends an :class:`ACLMessage` to ``passenger_id`` using the **REQUEST_PROTOCOL** and a **PROPOSE_PERFORMATIVE**.
-It optionally accepts a `content` parameter where you can include any information you may want the receiver to analyze.
+    This helper function simplifies the composition and sending of a message containing a proposal to a passenger.
+It sends an
+    :class:`ACLMessage` to ``passenger_id`` using the **REQUEST_PROTOCOL** and a **PROPOSE_PERFORMATIVE**.
+It optionally
+    accepts a `content` parameter where you can include any additional information you may want the passenger to analyze.

 * :func:`cancel_proposal`

     This helper function simplifies the composition and sending of a message to a passenger to cancel a proposal.
 It sends an :class:`ACLMessage` to ``passenger_id`` using the **REQUEST_PROTOCOL** and a **CANCEL_PERFORMATIVE**.
-It optionally accepts a `content` parameter where you can include any information you may want the receiver to analyze.
+It optionally accepts a `content` parameter where you can include any additional information you may want the passenger to analyze.

 * :func:`pick_up_passenger`

-    This helper function triggers the **TRAVEL_PROTOCOL** of a taxi, which is the protocol that is used to transfer a passenger from its origin to its destination.
-This is an important function since it is usually the last action that a taxi strategy does, since from this point an alternative behaviour of the agent to transport the passenger begins and the strategy has finished its purpose (until the taxi is free again and receives a new request from a new passenger).
+    This helper function triggers the **TRAVEL_PROTOCOL** of a taxi, which is the protocol that is used to transport a passenger from her current position to her destination.
+This is a very important and particular function.
+Invoking this function is normally the last instruction of this strategy, since it means that the purpose of the strategy is accomplished (until the **TRAVEL_PROTOCOL** ends and the taxi is again free and able to receive new requests from some other passengers).

     The :func:`pick_up_passenger` helper function receives as parameters the id of the passenger and the coordinates of the passenger's current position (``origin``) and its destination (``dest``).